hpatches/hpatches-benchmark/bin/README.md

 bin/hb_run.sh MCRPATH pack DESCNAME * override true
 ```
 or delete the appropriate `.results` file.
+This command also makes sure that the submission name and contact
+email address are stored in `data/descriptors/DESCNAME/info.txt`.

+Please note that the classification benchmark loads the descriptors to
+memory.

 `bin/hb_run.sh MCRPATH computedesc DESCNAME`
 Compute some of the provided baseline descriptors.
 Supported